 The final option for the replacement of missing teeth is an implant.

 This is a titanium screw type structure which is placed into the jaw to replace the root of the tooth.
-The screw then undergoes a process called osteointegration where the bone and the implant integrate with one another to form a firm join.
-Once this has occurred a crown can be fabricated to go onto the implant to replace the missing tooth.
-Placement of implants is a surgical procedure which can be done under local anaesthesia, but it does require careful planning and assessment to make sure that the implant can go in a position where there is adequate bone to support it, and no other anatomical structures will be damaged by its placement, and it’s going to be in the right position for function.
+The screw then undergoes a process called osteointegration where the bone and the implant integrate to form a firm join.
+Once this has occurred a crown is made to sit onto the implant, replacing the missing tooth.
+Placement of implants is a surgical procedure which can be done under local anaesthesia.
+It requires careful planning and assessment to make sure that the implant can go in a position where there is adequate bone to support it, and no other anatomical structures will be damaged by its placement.

-When conditions are favourable for an implant they are a very successful way to replace a missing tooth as the adjacent teeth are not compromised in any way.
+When conditions are favourable, implants are a very successful way to replace a missing tooth because the adjacent teeth are not compromised in any way.

 For teeth in the smile line, with considerable aesthetic considerations, we try to replace as soon as possible.
-Some form of temporary, or if possible, a permanent option if planning has permitted this.
-In emergency situations, this is not possible but generally within a few days some form of replacement can be arranged; either a temporary bridge or partial denture.
-Once the initial healing has taken place we can look at future long term replacement options.
+In emergency situations, even within a few days some form of temporary replacement can be arranged.
+Once the initial healing has occurred, long-term future options can be considered.

-If the tooth is not of aesthetic importance then we generally recommend allowing healing to take place after it has been lost prior to constructing a long term replacement.
+If the tooth is not of aesthetic importance then we generally recommend allowing healing to take place prior to constructing a long term replacement.
 However planning can be done during this period and if an implant is being considered then extraction techniques and bone preservation methods should be considered.

 At CJ Carter dental we can carry out all of these services.
 However not all situations are the same, and there are varying degrees of complexity to be considered.
 Sometimes a referral to a specialist practitioner may be necessary, but an initial assessment is always advised as some aspects of the ultimate treatment plan may not be carried out by the specialist.